lakshman1206/WDM_EXP10/README.md

-### EX10 [PROJECT] Sentimental Analysis on Any Dataset Using Rapidminer
+### EX10 Sentimental Analysis on Any Dataset Using Rapidminer
 ### DATE:
+### AIM:
-### AIM: To create a project for Sentimental Analysis on Any Dataset a Using Rapidminer
+To create a project for Sentimental Analysis on Any Dataset a Using Rapidminer
 ### Description:
 <div align = "justify">